Royal-Navy/design-system/packages/docs-site/src/library/pages/components/table.md

 1. **Table Container**.
 Wraps the entire Table component.
 By default it has no border styles, ensuring it sits flush with its immediate parent.
 2. **Table Header**.
 Contains the column titles.
 3. **Table Column**.
 Each Table Column contains data for each Table Row.
+4. **Column Sorting (Optional)**.
+The Table Column can optionally have sorting applied to it, giving the user the ability to reorder the columns.

 ### Sizing & Spacing
 The Table component adapts to the data and content placed inside of it.
 By default, the Table will extend the full width of its parent.